borjamrd/ngx-desktop/README.md

 Some of the main features are:

 -   OnPush Strategy for most of the components.
 -   Styles in host components.
 -   Tailwind and CSS for styling.
 -   Angular Material for UI components (dialogs)
-- Angular Grid Layout for desktop grid: https://github.com/katoid/angular-grid-layout
 -   Tanstack for data fetching and cache.

 ## Installation